Michael-1961/Website-Michael-Corsten/README.md

 ```

 - `order` controls display order.
 Entries are sorted by order (lowest first) then alphabetically by title.
 Missing order means last.
+- `focus_area` links project to a focus area (use focus area filename without extension)
 - `papers` links to publications from `publikationen.json` by ID